Meet the expert members of the Standard Life Master Trust Co Ltd (SLMTC), the trustee for Standard Life's Master Trust

 "

-You can read all about him and his fellow Trustees below.
+You can read about Helen and all the Trustees below.
 But first, let us tell you a little more about the Board, and why its role is so important in insisting on quality and value for scheme members.

 The role of the Board